Why sampling perilymph with intratympanic drug application tells you almost nothing about the drug's properties

 There is a solution to the PK problems this creates:

 It is possible to measure the rate that a drug is eliminated from perilymph by injecting drug solution directly into perilymph.
 When done correctly, the entire inner ear can be loaded with drug.
 Perilymph can then be sampled at various time points afterwards so that the concentration decline with time can be measured.
 This allows a reliable elimination rate to be established.

 The above perspective is based on experimental data and became apparent in a study comparing the kinetics of triamcinolone and triamcinolone-acetonide (Salt AN, Hartsock JJ, Piu F, Hou J. Comparison of the pharmacokinetic properties of triamcinolone and dexamethasone for local therapy of the inner ear.
 Frontiers in Cellular Neuroscience 2019; 13, 347. https://www.frontiersin.org/article/10.3389/fncel.2019.00347).
-In that study, triamcinolone and triamcinolone-acetonide were found to have completely different kinetics, yet measured perilymph concentrations of the two drugs were very similar.
-A more detailed kinetic analysis of those data is now under way.
+In that study, triamcinolone and triamcinolone-acetonide were found to have completely different kinetics, yet measured perilymph concentrations of the two drugs in the basal part of the ear were very similar.

 Having two barriers in series is comparable to the simple resistor network shown below.
 The voltage measured between the two resistors (analogous to perilymph concentration) gives a measure of the ratio of the two resistors, but not their absolute values.
 A measurement of 1V would occur with resistor pairs of 1 Ohm: 9 Ohms; 100 Ohms: 900 Ohms or 1 mOhm: 9 mOhms.
 You cannot derive the magnitude of the resistors from the measurement.